Send the link below via email or IMCopy

 They can be blended to provide more than one element in the same bag.

-The advantage is adding high quantities of needed nutrients at the precise time and dose that your crop can use.
+The advantage of these is being able to add high quantities of needed nutrients at the precise time and dose that your crop can use them.

 Pound-for-pound chemical fertilizers pack the most NPK.

 The three numbers are percentages.
 16-8-0 means the bag is 16% N, 0% P, and 8% K. You can see the same size bag of chicken manure has a lot less NPK in it.

 Chemical fertilizers are available immediately because they don't need micro-organisms to break them down.

 Test your soil to see what you need- You might be able to save a lot of time, fertilizer, and money.

 Check pH - your plants aren't going to get any of that expensive nutrition if pH is off

 Adding fertilizer only when your plants need it reduces waste and pollution.

 Improve the soil's ability to hold nutrients with organic matter.